Samson Simon Sharaf: Current activities

 As a columnist Sharaf has written nearly one thousand opinions for 'The Nation' 92 News and other newspapers.

 He is also a defence analyst, specialising in South Asia, Nuclear and International Political Economy.

-He is also currently the Rector of St Mary’s College, Rawalpindi.
+He is also currently the Rector of St Mary's College, Rawalpindi.

 He is also Chief Operating Officer of EcoTech Systems International Pakistan.
 This is a water treatment company specialising in ecological technologies and removal of Arsenic and other contamination from drinking water.
-Major clients includes Nestle Pakistan and KSB Pakistan.
+Major clients include Nestle Pakistan and KSB Pakistan.
 Operations also extend to Bangladesh and ASEAN.

-In school life Sharaf took boxing and long distance running as sports.
+In school life Sharaf took boxing and long-distance running as sports.
 His appetite for endurance motivated him into trekking and high altitude climbing.
-In 1982 he was part of the Swiss French Mountaineering Expedition that summitted Gashebrum 1, Hidden Peak 8068 M in the Korakoram Range Pakistan.
+In 1982 he was part of the Swiss French Mountaineering Expedition that summited Gashebrum 1, Hidden Peak 8068 M in the Korakoram Range Pakistan.
 Sylvain Saudain, skied from the summit to base camp.
 He has also trekked the entire perimeter of Pakistan on cross country vehicles, camels and on foot.
-In 2005, he criss crossed the entire Nara Desert of Pakistan.
+In 2005, he criss-crossed the entire Nara Desert of Pakistan.

 He calls himself a freckled soldier, just an age older.
 A drifter and powinda in search of a country he loves.